leeleesang/summary_papers/README.md

 # summary_papers

-This is a place for summary of papers I read.
+Here is a place for summaries of papers I read.
 (for me)